MarsBased/marsbased-website-old/_posts/2015-10-26-We-Launched-Slack-For-The-Barcelona-Startup-Community.markdown

 With Slack, we are able to bring the communication between community members to another level.
 For instance, at <a href="http://www.startupgrind.com/barcelona" title="Startup Grind Barcelona" target="_blank">Startup Grind Barcelona</a> we offer the first hour of the event to our attendees, and we call it the <i>Community Hour</i>.
 In our Open Mic session, between 15 and 20 entrepreneurs per event come on stage to ask help for their projects and offer their services in return.

-Our attendees have asked/offered very different things during the Open Mic: a cofounder, a CTO, investment, some growthhacking ideas, mentoring and even translators.
+Our attendees have asked/offered very different things during the Open Mic: a cofounder, a CTO, investment, some growth hacking ideas, mentoring and even translators.

 <img src="/images/blog/post25b.png" alt="Open Mic at Startup Grind Barcelona" title="Open Mic at Startup Grind Barcelona" class="img-center img-rounded img-responsive" />
 <p class="text-center img-footer"><small>Our friend Michael from Miniguide.es rocking the stage during our Open Mic!</small></p>

 Therefore, we created a channel to move this interesting exchange online, so you don't have to wait for the next event!
-You will never miss that interesting person who spoke at the Open Mic but you didn't get to talk to.
+You will never miss that interesting person who spoke at the Open Mic, but you didn't get to talk to.
 You can find them in our Slack community!

 Another example: our attendees can also send questions in real time to the speaker during the fireside chat, or live-comment the interview and/or the event.